tool3/chartscii/README.md

 color bars in chart and label if provided.
 see [supported colors](#supported-colors)

-## supported colors
-these are the currently supported colors for `chartscii`, provided as string in the data object (e.g `{ value: 3, color: 'green' }`)
- - green
- - red
- - pink
- - cyan
- - blue
- - yellow

 #### percentage (boolean)
 show percentage of each bar, using the highest value in the provided data array
 default `false`